elastic/kibana/src/plugins/data/README.md

 ### Fetch Value Suggestions

-The `getValueSuggestions` returns suggestions for possible field values.
+The `getValueSuggestions` function returns suggestions for field values.
 This is helpful when you want to provide a user with options to choose from, for example when constructing a filter.

 ```.ts